 Where to Go Next

 The finest journeys rarely stop at one destination.
-Here is how our specialists most often pair The Kalahari Desert, Botswana:
+Here is how our specialists most often pair the Kalahari Desert:

 - Moremi Game Reserve — Contrast the desert's silence with the water and big cats of the Okavango Delta.